Car Insurance Deductibles Explained: How to Choose the Right Amount

 • Lower out-of-pocket at claim time

-• Better for frequent claims
+• Better if you file claims frequently

 • Higher monthly premium